bonasfvck/blog/_posts/2020-06-14-workday-api-postman-soapui.md

 Establishing Connection using Postman:
 - The format for the API endpoint is https://{Subdomain}.workday.com/ccx/service/{Your Tenant}/{Service Name}.
-- Include your credentials in your body request.
-The username's format is {Your username}@{Your tenant}.
+- Include your credentials in your body request, username and password.
+- The username's format is {Your username}@{Your tenant}.
 - Hit send button and you will be able to get the requested data.

 <img src="/assets/img/workday_functions.JPG" alt="Postman">